Death Comes on Swift Wings

 “That’s him,” Steve said.
 “Carter.”

-“Because she looks like she wants to be anywhere but standing still,” Steve said.
-“Come on.”
+“Because she looks like she wants to be anywhere but standing still.”

-As they approached, Carter turned.
-Up close, he looked exactly as Steve had imagined—lean face tanned and lined, eyes that missed nothing, mustache a bit uneven as if he’d trimmed it himself with a pocketknife and no mirror.
+Up close, Carter looked exactly as Steve had imagined—lean face tanned and lined, eyes that missed nothing, mustache a bit uneven as if he’d trimmed it himself with a pocketknife and no mirror.

 “Evans?” he asked.

 Carter’s grip was dry and strong.
-He held on a fraction of a second longer than politeness demanded, eyeing Steve with a measuring look that took in the scars on his knuckles, the faint chalk on his cuff, the fact that his boots were good leather but patched.
+He held on a fraction longer than politeness demanded, eyeing Steve with a measuring look that took in the scars on his knuckles, the faint chalk on his cuff, the patched leather of his boots.

 “You’re younger than I expected,” Carter said.